nathan-gs/nathan-gs.github.com/_posts/2010-01-18-doctrine-column-aggregation-relations.md

     PRIMARY KEY(id)) ENGINE = INNODB”.
 ```

-The problem: the Doctrine CLI task tries to insert multiple CREATE TABLE queries (one for each child + for the parant).
+The problem: the Doctrine CLI task tries to insert multiple CREATE TABLE queries (one for each child + for the parent).

 Luckily you can circumvent this behavior by calling (in the setUp method):
 ```php